 B-Wings suck.
 These are the most difficult things to ship in X-Wing.
 No one ever does it right.
 Depending on the size of your packing peanuts, shipping a B-Wing is going to require at least two, but more probably three of them.
 You’re still poking the guns through the peanut, but you have to use the peanuts pressing up against themselves to prevent the guns from snapping.

-PROTIP Sometimes tape does not adhere to the foam well.
-If that's the case with you, use a long enough section of tape so that it wraps all the way around the model and adheres to itself.
-Closing off the ends can then adhere to the original tape.
+Sometimes tape does not adhere to the foam well.
+If that’s the case with you, use a long enough section of tape so that it wraps all the way around the model and adheres to itself.
+Closing off the ends can then adhere to the original tape

-Ships with Panels TIE Fighters and StarVipers fall into this category.
-These are similar to the pointy ships in that they have delicate parts that can succumb to torque during shipping, and ruin your customer's day when their models show up broken.
-To properly packing a TIE Fighter, use two packing peanuts, one on top and one on bottom to prevent the panels from flexing and snapping the struts.
+TIE Fighters and StarVipers fall into this category.
+These are similar to the pointy ships in that they have delicate parts that can succumb to torque during shipping, and ruin your customer’s day when their models show up broken.
+To properly packing a TIE Fighter, use two packing peanuts, one on top and one on

 Getting the packing peanuts just right is an exercise in Goldilocksianism.
 If you don’t use a packing peanut large enough you won’t prevent the strut from flexing, but if you jam a couple that are too large in there their pressure will pop the panel off for you.
 I will often choose peanuts that are slightly too large, and then cut them down a bit so that the fit is just right.